microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a function that, when called, will scroll the transcript to the specific scroll position.
+This hook will return a function that, when called, will scroll the transcript to the specific scroll position.

 If `options` is passed with `behavior` set to `smooth`, it will smooth-scrolling to the scroll position.
 Otherwise, it will jump to the scroll position instantly.